About Lustre

 I am a mother, wife (second marriage), lawyer and the eldest of six siblings.
 My life and career have exceeded my wildest expectations.
 Undoubtedly a lot of luck was involved.
 However it happened, I am grateful.

 After law school at NYU, working as a litigator at a mid-sized Park Avenue law firm, and giving birth to my daughter, it was time for another change.
-I was the first woman hired in the General Counsel’s office of one of the then Big 8 accounting firms.
+I was the first woman hired in the General Counsel's office of one of the then Big 8 accounting firms.
 I became the first female partner in that office and the Deputy General Counsel.
 I worked for the same firm three decades.
-I loved my job, the people I worked with, the extremely talented women I mentored and helped to promote.
-I loved networking, connecting people around the world, solving problems big and small, at home and abroad.
-I ran to fires, not away from them.

 Karen E. Wagner

 My parents were diplomats.
-I grew up in exotic countries, and sailed back home every few years to New York City, my shining city on the hill.
+I grew up in exotic countries and sailed back home every few years to New York City, my shining city on the hill.
 My goal, from childhood, was to live here, in the tallest building I could find.

 I came to the City as soon as I could, to NYU Law School, and I have lived here ever since.